DolphyWind/Shooter-Game-2/docs/Modding Documentation.md

 **onCollisionExit(other)**: On Collision Exit is called when a collider of another object exits the collider of this object.
 The other object is passed as the `other` parameter.

 **onDeath()**: On Death function is called when the health of an entity is less than or equal to zero.
 Then the object gets destroyed.
-Keep in mind that the `onDestroy()` function is also getting called.
+Keep in mind that the `onDestroy()` function is also getting called, however if you manually destroy an object, only the `onDestroy()` function gets called.

 ## Modding API
 The Shooter Game 2 exports some of its features to Lua.
 Here's a list of the classes that are exported with their documentations.
 In the documentations, please note that Lua has an `:` operator. `x:f()` passes x as the `f`'s first parameter.
 When you see this operator in the documentation, please interpret the variable on the left as an instance of that type.
 Also, I denoted the types of the some function arguments.
-If you see an argumat that isn't associated with a type, please assume that it is a number.
+If you see an argument that isn't associated with a type, please assume that it is a number.

 + [Vector2](./Vector2Documentation.md)
 + [Color](./ColorDocumentation.md)